“As we say in church, I look back on a job well done.” — LaVern Baker

 After an investigation of the facts, you might see some wisdom in introducing a law to make it illegal to duplicate another’s work.
 It’s not that I mind someone singing a song that I wrote or have written for me by someone, but I bitterly resent their arrogance in thefting my music note-for-note.

 This made headlines.
-It brought the issue – with all its racist implications – into the mainstream culture.
+It brought the issue – with all its racist implications – into the mainstream.
 No laws were passed against “copying” but it became such an implicit no-no that Georgia Gibbs backed off trying to enter the r&b trend and stayed in her “baked a cake” lane (and, consequently, descended into obscurity).
-Baker’s loudness about this issue made “copying” so unpopular radio stations started refusing to play white note-for-note cover versions, and someone as famous and influential as Alan Freed stopped playing them on his broadcast.
+Baker’s loudness about this issue made “copying” so unpopular that radio stations started refusing to play white note-for-note cover versions.
+Someone as famous and influential as Alan Freed stopped playing copycat versions on his broadcast.

-Another important development adding to all of this: the white record producers/radio stations were behind the times.
+Another important nuance: the white record producers/radio stations were behind the times.
 They assumed white kids would not buy records made by Black people.
-The older generation was wrong.
 Their ideas were outdated.
 White kids were buying Little Richard and Fats Domino and LaVern Baker records.
-They were into it.
 They heard this music on the radio.
 They didn’t need to actively seek it out anymore.
-It was right there in the air.
-There was no need for duplication.
-Baker helped bring this awareness out into the open.
+It was right there on the air.
+There was no need for duplication by the Georgia Gibbs’ of the world.
+Baker helped bring awareness of this out into the open.

 I love her 1961 hit “Saved”, which Elvis ended up doing 8 years later on his 1968 comeback special.
 It’s a gospel rager.

 What I love about “Saved” is how openly it admits sin.
-Smoking, drinking, doing the ‘hoochy-cooch” … there’s humanity in it, having faith is not about being perfect.
-Also, though, it makes sinning sound way too fun to give up.
-Kind of like how, despite all of John Milton’s efforts, Satan is the most appealing character in Paradise Lost.
+Smoking, drinking, doing the ‘hoochy-cooch” … there’s humanity in this, having faith is not about being perfect.
+(Also, it makes sinning sound way too fun to give up.
+Kind of like how Satan is the most appealing character in Paradise Lost.)

 She had hits with all kinds of music, including ballads.
 In 1965, she did a FUNKY duet with the great Jackie Wilson called “Think Twice”.